+gestures via the AR field of view in order to adjust parameters in the machinery.

+Data Size Not finilized yet

+Status Established
-Use in OPTIMAI To train an NN model to support AR functionalities (UC 2 -

-Production line setup-calibration).
-Specifically for MICROSEMI:

-KPI-PS2.2: Reduce machine setup time by 70%.
+Use in OPTIMAI To train an NN model to support AR functionalities (UC 2 - Production line setup-calibration).
+Specifically for MICROSEMI: KPI-PS2.2: Reduce machine setup time by 70%.

+Use beyond OPTIMAI N/A

+Open Data

+ls the data open?
+No

+Explanation N/A

+Storage location in a server inside CERTH facilities

+Who Nikolaos Dimitriou (CERTH)

+Metadata N/A

+How Software, CNN models

+Increase data re-use TBD

-Ethics and Data Protection Personal Data No, specific personal data are requested Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
+Ethics and Data Protection

+Personal Data No, specific personal data are requested

+Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
 In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.

+Overview

 Dataset ID WP5_14

 Dataset Title EgoGesture Dataset

 Work Package WP5

 Task / Deliverable T5.1

 Partner(s) YBQ

 Data Type Publicly available dataset

 Format avi, jpg, csv

 Details

 Description A multi-modal (RGB and Depth) large scale dataset for egocentric hand gesture recognition.
 The dataset contains 2,081 RGB-D videos, 24,161 gesture samples and 2,953,224 frames from 50 distinct subjects in 6 different indoor and outdoor scenes.
 It consists of 83 classes of static or dynamic gestures focused on interacting with wearable devices.

 Data Size Videos 46 GB, Images 32 GB

 Status In place

 Use in OPTIMAI Hand Gestures Recognition

 Use beyond OPTIMAI Hand Gestures Recognition

 Open Data

 Is the data open?
-Yes - but resticted access
+Yes - but restricted access

-Storage location
+Explanation To obtain the database, an NDA need to be signed and sent to the owner.
+The database is released for research and educational purposes.
+All rights of the EgoGesture Database are reserved.

+Storage location After the download, the database is stored in the YBQ server.

+Who Pietro Carratù (CEO)

+Metadata N/A

+How Software, CNN models

+Increase data re-use TBD

+Ethics and Data Protection

+Personal Data No

+Security Requirements No

+Overview